UPPMAX/UPPMAX-documentation/docs/courses_workshops/bianca_intermediate.md

 ## Overview and schedule

 Are you already working with sensitive data in your research and feel your workflow can be improved?
 If yes, welcome to a full day of learning of smarter ways to work on the Bianca UPPMAX cluster.
-We will tell you how to login from a terminal (bypassing ThinLinc), do file transfer from a terminal (allowing scripts), advanced SLURM, using IDEs (i.e. RStudio and/or VSCode), and installing custom software and packages.
+We will tell you how to login from a terminal (bypassing ThinLinc), do file transfer from a terminal (allowing scripts), advanced Slurm, using IDEs (i.e. RStudio and/or VSCode), and installing custom software and packages.

 This is a Q&A-based hackathon for **intermediate** users of Bianca.